playframework/playframework/documentation/manual/detailedTopics/configuration/Configuration.md

 ## Conventional override by system properties

-For an application's config, Java system properties _override_ settings found in the configuration file.
+Java system properties override settings found in the `application.conf` and `reference.conf` files.
 This supports specifying config options on the command line. ie. `play -Dkey=value run`

 Note : Play forks the JVM for tests - and so to use command line overrides in tests you must add `Keys.fork in Test := false` in `build.sbt` before you can use them for a test.